openstack/releases/doc/source/reference/process.rst

    someone from the team can -1 the patch to have it held, or update that patch with a different commit SHA.

 #.
+Email openstack-discuss list to remind PTLs that cycle-highlights are due
+   this week so that they can be included in release marketing preparations.

+#.
 By the end of the week, ideally we would want a +1 from the PTL and/or
    release liaison to indicate approval.
 However we will consider the absence of -1 or otherwise negative feedback as an indicator that the automatically